MasterGauthe/achlys/src/Readme.md

   <img src="resources/quake1.png" alt="EDoc" width="400"/>
 </p>

 ### Usage

 Command to initialize the node:
 - earthquake:start_link().

-The task is direcly launched once the once the command is activated, and is performed permanently in cycle.
+The task is direcly launched once the command is activated, and is performed permanently in cycle.
 We can add now several nodes to the task with:
 - achlys_util:add_node('achlys_id').

 Nodes display periodically whether an earthquake has been detected globally or not.
-To access all CRDT Lasp variables, you must activate the command:
+To access to all CRDT Lasp variables, you must activate the command:
 - earthquake:show().

 All the nodes that have moved and an earthquake history (hour and minute) will be displayed.
 Here is the log for one node.
-The task was distributed on 3 nodes.
+The task was distributed on 3 nodes in this example.

 ```txt
 (achlys1@192.168.1.4)1> earthquake:start_link().